-The 2023 MBIM URS will be in a completely in-person format.
+The 2025 MBIM URS will be in a completely in-person format.
 More details will be emailed to each of the presenters once they submit an abstract.
 Students are encouraged to register in teams or as an individual.
-If you are registering to present as a team, note that only one person per team needs to fill out the abstract submission form found on our website: https://blogs.ubc.ca/mbimurs/.
+If you are registering to present as a team, note that only one person per team needs to fill out the abstract submission form found on our website: https://blogs.ubc.ca/mbimurs/

-Presentation Logistics:
+Presentation Logistics

 - The presentations will be live.
 All members must be present and contribute equally to the presentation.
 No pre-recording will be accepted.
-Locations will be sent to you closer to the event date. - Presenters will be asked to submit their presentations slide(s) one week before the event on April 28th and detailed instructions and submission link will be sent out then - The symposium will feature two types of presentations: - 10x10 Presentation - Presenters will be given 10 minutes to present a maximum of 10 slides followed by a 2-5 minute question and answer period. - 10x10 presentations will need to include an introduction, results, and discussion section. - See pages 2-3 for more information
+Locations will be sent to you closer to the event date. - Presenters will be asked to submit their presentation slide(s) one week before the event (by April 21st).
+Detailed instructions and a submission link will be sent out then.

-• 3x1 Presentation
+The symposium will feature two types of presentations:

-- Presenters will be given 3 minutes to present 1 slide with no question period. - 3x1 presentations may include full research projects, proposals, or working thesis. - See pages 4-5 for more information
+- 10x10 Presentation - Presenters will be given 10 minutes to present a maximum of 10 slides followed by a 2-5 minute question and answer period. - 10x10 presentations will need to include an introduction, results, and discussion section. - See pages 2-4 for more information - 3x1 Presentation - Presenters will be given 3 minutes to present 1 slide with no question period. - 3x1 presentations may include full research projects, proposals, or working thesis. - See pages 5-6 for more information